Need some inspiration or guidance on how to start your fundraising? Explore the resources here for more information.

 Try putting the link to your JustGiving or Virgin Money Giving page in your bio on instagram, or as a pinned tweet on your wall on Twitter.

-Whether it be a training run, a raffle or information on the charity you’re supporting make sure you spread the message far and wide.
+Whether it be a training session, a raffle or information on the charity you’re supporting make sure you spread the message far and wide.

 Hashtags will help you do this, so get as creative as possible (but check the hashtag before you post).
 Take a look at our social media posts for common hashtags we use such as #rugbyrunners #rugbyfamily #englandrugby #rugbyunited.